rik-ee/fastapi-xroad-soap/README.md

 you can also use any other software like [Postman](https://www.postman.com/downloads/) or [Insomnia](https://insomnia.rest/download).
 The main requirement for the software is that it must support setting custom request headers and making HTTP POST requests with raw body content.

-Next, create a `.py` file with the following contents:
+Next, create an `example.py` file with the following contents:
 ```python
 import uvicorn
 from fastapi_xroad_soap import SoapService, MessageBody